Response Caching & Pipeline Status

 Why Strings Instead of Enums?

-The DTOs use string for Status, Reason, and ServiceType instead of their enum types.
+The DTOs use string for Status instead of the enum type.
 This makes the JSON serialization predictable.
 The client receives "InTransit" instead of 2 (the integer enum value).
 If you use JsonStringEnumConverter globally, you could use the enum types directly, but string properties are safer across different serializer configurations.

 The Analytics Controller

-Wire up all four endpoints in a single controller:
+Wire up both endpoints in a single controller:

 Default Date Range Logic

-Each endpoint that accepts a date range uses DateTime.UtcNow.AddDays(-30) as the default from and DateTime.UtcNow as the default to.
+The delivery performance endpoint uses DateTimeOffset.UtcNow.AddDays(-30) as the default from and DateTimeOffset.UtcNow as the default to.
 This ensures the query always has bounds, preventing full-table scans.

 Route Structure